Julian Porteous: Episcopate

 In 2015 Porteous distributed a booklet to 12,000 families with children in Catholic schools across Tasmania entitled "Don’t Mess With Marriage" - the Catholic position on marriage.
 The booklet argued of gay men and women that "pretending that their relationships are ‘marriages’ is not fair or just to them."
 There were calls by activists for others to refer the Archbishop to the Australian Anti-Discrimination Commissioner.
 Following 6 months of deliberations, the complaint was withdrawn without a finding.

 It has been reported that, "The real problem with the Porteous case was that it was unresolved".

 In 2022 Porteous was accused of promoting climate change skepticism in a church publication titled "Exposing the 'modern green religion'", platforming the views of mining-industry affiliated geologist Professor Ian Plimer.
 He attracted further accusations of discrimination in 2024 after publishing a public letter titled "We are Salt to the Earth", in which he denounced the "woke" movement and "radicalised transgender lobby".

+During his episcopate, Porteous also increased the presence of the Traditional Latin Mass within the Archdiocese.
+In 2017, he invited Dom Pius Mary Noonan OSB, a professed American monk of Abbaye St Joseph de Clairval, in Flavigny-Sur-Ozerain, France, to begin an Australian foundation in the Diocese.
+The Notre Dame Priory was founded on 22 February 2017 and has received strong financial support from the Archdiocese.
+In 2025, he invited the Institute of the Good Shepherd to minister to the Latin Mass Community in Launceston, Tasmania and establish a house.

+Retirement

+On 5 June 2024, Porteous tendered his resignation as Archbishop of Hobart, having reached the canonical retirement age of 75.
+While the resignation was accepted, it would not take effect until a replacement was appointed.

+He officially retired on 20 June 2025, when Anthony John Ireland was announced as his replacement.

+In his retirement, Porteous chose to reside in Tasmania, rather than return to his native Sydney.